htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### KIT IMPLEMENT MATERIALS

-Caster kits have an implement that enhances and focuses a hero’s magic abilities.
+Caster kits have an implement that enhances and [[Focus|focuses]] a hero’s magic abilities.
 Even a creature who doesn’t use magic abilities can eke a bit of power from an implement by using the proper spellcasting style and techniques.
-Each material can boost some of a caster’s magic abilities, but also focuses on improving a specific aspect of their magic.
+Each material can boost some of a caster’s magic abilities, but also [[Focus|focuses]] on improving a specific aspect of their magic.
 Your implement might be an amulet or a book of incantations, a holy symbol, orb, rod, staff, or wand, or any other similar item that you touch while using your abilities.
 The exact look of an implement is for you to decide.

 Each material that can be used to create an implement (such as bone, crystal, or metal) enhances a different aspect of your fighting style and magical abilities.
 The materials used to create your implement are determined by your kit, but you choose how much they factor into the implement’s visual design.
 For example, a hero with the [[Frigid]] kit wields an implement made of crystal.
 This could be a crystal-tipped cane, rod, staff, or wand, or it could be a tome with a large crystal embedded in the cover.
 You can also include other materials in your implement, though they have no effect on your kit’s bonuses.